 Two training specialists and a scientific editor are available for writing consultations.
-During each writing consultation, we will work with you to meet your goals and your instructor’s expectations for a particular writing assignment.
+During each writing consultation, we work with students to meet their goals and their instructor’s expectations for a particular writing assignment.

-Writing Support Services will assist you in many areas of writing to help you take responsibility for your own writing, which involves providing you with writing advice, instruction, and support.
+Writing Support Services assists students in many areas of writing to help them take responsibility for their own writing, which involves providing students with writing advice, instruction, and support.

-With the advisor's permission, we will refer students who are interested in professional editing services (e.g., substantive editing, copy-editing, and proofreading of grant proposals, journal articles, and other manuscripts) to freelance editors/writers who are not affiliated with UTHealth School of Public Health and who establish their own protocols and pay rates.
+With their advisors' permission, we will refer students who are seeking editorial assistance (e.g., substantive editing, copy-editing, and proofreading of grant proposals, journal articles, and other manuscripts) to freelance editors/writers who are not affiliated with UTHealth School of Public Health and who establish their own protocols and pay rates.
 We neither endorse nor recommend any freelance editor/writer.

 Writing Support Services offers public health communication skills training, with a focus on writing.
 Instruction is provided in the areas of ESL, Academic Writing, and Scientific Writing.
 All resources and services are tailored to meet students’ needs and faculty members’ expectations.